-Each day, I begin with a goal to create fresh, unique content for a variety of clients.
-By the time I call it a night, I’ll have made time for meetings, research, strategic development and content creation to do everything in my power to generate copy that will stand out in the crowded world of content marketing.
+Each day, I begin with a goal to create fresh digital content for a variety of clients.
+By the time I call it a night, I’ll have made time for meetings, research, strategic development, SEO and content creation to do everything in my power to generate copy that will stand out in the crowded world of content marketing.

 I’m not alone in this rhythm.
-Web content writers must constantly balance the need to invest in their own creative capabilities while satisfying the needs of customers and potential customers to ensure everything they create is on target.
+Content writers must constantly balance the need to invest in their own creative capabilities while satisfying the needs of current and potential customers to ensure everything they create is on target.
 To this end, we have a hand in a variety of tasks and do much more than just writing.

 Content writing and strategy